Yokohama Landmark Tower

 The View

 The view is a 360 degree panorama, but, only half contains anything more recognizable for most people than endless urban carpet.
 The best views are found overlooking the east side.
 Directly below is the Yokohama Maritime Museum with the Nippon Maru.
 World Porters, a large shopping mall, Cosmo World (amusement park), and the historic red brick warehouses.
-While its hard to pick out Yokohama's Chinatown, a few other attractions can be easily seen down the coast.
+While it is hard to pick out Yokohama's Chinatown, a few other attractions can be easily seen down the coast.

 The north side is the second best view.
 The Queen's Square Yokohama buildings, the Pan Pacific Hotel, Yokohama Grand Intercontinental Hotel and the world's largest conference center, Pacifico Yokohama, are all located in Minato Mirai 21.
 Further out, several islands and the expressway bridges that island hop to Haneda Airport can be seen.